agatticelli/form3-client-go/README.md

 # Contributing

-In order to run tests all the available tests, unit and integration, you need to be in the root path and start all the services with
+In order to run all the available tests, unit and integration, you need to be in the root path and start all the services with

 ```bash
 docker compose up -d
 ```

-After all services finished bootstraping, you should run every time you want to run tests.
+After all services finished bootstraping, you should run this every time you want to run the tests.

 ```bash
 docker compose up form3-client